LoserfruitSimp/spiider34/README.md

 ### Proxy requests

-Because this project is hosted on glitch.com servers, we can make all of our requests on the servers themselves instead of the hosts machine.
-This means that firewalls that would block sites like rule34 would be inefective.
+Because this project is hosted on glitch.com servers, we can make all of our requests on the servers rather than the hosts machine.
+This means firewalls that would block sites like rule34 will have a harder time catching on.

 ### Easy sourse switching